Ealing performance tables for 2016/17 are available on the DfE website or via the links on this page:

 Key stage 2

-The proportion of primary school pupils achieving the expected standard or above in reading, writing and maths was 53% in Ealing in 2015/16.
-The average progress score for Ealing pupils was 0.2 in reading, 0.1 in writing and 1.1 in maths.
-This means Ealing schools are performing 1% point above the national average in terms of raw results and in line with the national average in reading and writing and above the national average in maths for progress.
+The proportion of primary school pupils achieving the expected standard or above in reading, writing and maths was 65% in Ealing in 2016/17.
+The average progress score for Ealing pupils was 0.6 in reading, 0.9 in writing and 1.8 in maths.
+This means Ealing schools are performing 4% points above the national average in terms of raw results and significantly above the national average in all subjects for progress.

 Ealing's 2016 key stage 2 results are published by the Department for Education.